Skip to content

 Define the growing area, improve soil control, and make planting and harvesting easier from day one.

-Start with high-use crops like herbs, greens, tomatoes, peppers, potatoes, beans, squash, and staples your household already buys.
+Start with crops your kitchen already loves: herbs, greens, tomatoes, peppers, potatoes, beans, squash, and a few experiments for fun.

 Choose the food garden starting point that fits your space.